gvwilson/thirdbit/_posts/2019/04/2019-04-10-what-docs-and-when.md

     *Checklists*, on the other hand,
     continue to be [useful even for experts](https://www.newyorker.com/magazine/2007/12/10/the-checklist).

+7. A *translation* is a special kind of cookbook: it shows a reader who knows how to do something with tool X how to do it with tool Y.

-7. As [Peggy Storey](http://margaretstorey.com/) and others have pointed out, *Q&A* sites like [Stack Overflow](https://stackoverflow.com/) are the biggest advance in how we program in the last 20 years.
+8. As [Peggy Storey](http://margaretstorey.com/) and others have pointed out, *Q&A* sites like [Stack Overflow](https://stackoverflow.com/) are the biggest advance in how we program in the last 20 years.
     A lot of companies and projects run their own discussion forums (like [RStudio Community](https://community.rstudio.com/)) and a lot of people learn from them, but only once they know enough to ask a meaningful question and recognize a useful answer.

-8. Finally, a *report* is something that presents and justifies a specific conclusion, such as, "Teenage vaping is up 22% which is going to impact healthcare costs starting in 2025," or, "Project Spartnubble is going to deliver three months late because reasons."
+9. Finally, a *report* is something that presents and justifies a specific conclusion, such as, "Teenage vaping is up 22% which is going to impact healthcare costs starting in 2025," or, "Project Spartnubble is going to deliver three months late because reasons."
     A report is a kind of lesson,